yacobey/website/replit.md

 - June 21, 2025.
 Implemented advanced smart chat service with contextual conversation flow and booking capabilities
 - June 21, 2025.
 Added intelligent response system that handles follow-up questions, pricing inquiries, and consultation booking
 - June 21, 2025.
 Removed ACCA Services section from homepage for cleaner design focus
 - June 21, 2025.
-Updated ProBalance CPA branding to use primary color in header navigation
+Updated header branding to use primary color in navigation
 - June 21, 2025.
 Removed business type field from consultation form to streamline user experience
 - June 21, 2025.
 Eliminated $250/hour consultation pricing, focusing only on free consultation offering
 - June 21, 2025.
 Integrated Calendly scheduling for all "Schedule Free Consultation" buttons across the site
 - June 21, 2025.
 Updated footer branding from "ProBalance CPA & ACCA" to "ProBalance CPA" for simplified messaging
+- January 18, 2025.
+Changed business name from ProBalance CPA to Lenox CPA throughout website and all branding
 - June 21, 2025.
 Transformed website design to match taxchecklist.com aesthetic with cleaner, more minimal styling
 - June 21, 2025.
 Updated color scheme to use softer, more professional grays and refined typography
 - June 21, 2025.
 Simplified hero section with reduced padding, smaller buttons, and cleaner trust indicators